ErpNetDocs/webclient/introduction/navigator-features.md

 ![Pictures](pictures/Hierarchy_menu_01_08.png)

-Each hierarchy utilizes a tree-like structure to organize its elements, starting with the hierarchy itself and going further into its relevant elements.
+Each hierarchy uses a tree-like structure to organize its elements, starting with the hierarchy itself and going further into its elements.

 For instance, clicking on the **Adjusted Document** hierarchy in **Invoices** will expand a side panel displaying all adjusted documents.